odinuv/web/en/apv/articles/html/css.md

 {: .image-popup}
 ![Screenshot - Sample page](/en/apv/articles/html/sample-page-4.png)

-I.e. you can see that the `ul` element has no background, and you can see-through it its parent (`body`) with the green background.
+I.e. you can see that the `ul` element has no background, and you can see its parent through it -- the `body` element with the green background.
 You can also see that there is not any overridden background for the `p` element.

 ### Cascading
 There are multiple places where a style declaration can be placed (inline, external styles, ...) and multiple options